fiberseq/fibertools-rs/README.md

 ```bash
 mamba install -c conda-forge -c bioconda fibertools-rs
 ```
-Other installation methods are available in the [INSTALL.md](/INSTALL.md) file.
+However, the `bioconda` version currently does not support GPU acceleration.
+If you would like to use GPU acceleration, you will need to install using the directions in the [INSTALL.md](/INSTALL.md) file.

 # Usage